 Inactive members should keep their addresses up to date with NPERS.
-They cannot defer receipt of benefits later than April 1 following the year they reach age 70 1/2.
+They cannot defer receipt of benefits later than April 1 following the year they reach their required minimum distribution age.

 For more information on retirement age and eligibility, please refer to the plan handbook (pdf).

 If you terminate employment from the Nebraska public school system, you may withdraw your accumulated contributions and interest in a lump sum refund.
 You are eligible to receive a refund no earlier than four months after termination of employment.
 Due to processing timelines, distribution of a refund will occur no sooner than 20 business days following receipt of your completed application.
 Applications are processed in the order received and as soon as administratively possible.
 Your school must submit a Non-Contributing Member form to NPERS in order for you to receive a refund.